Date and Time

 strtotime

-The function expects to be given a string containing a US English date format and will try to parse that format into a Unix timestamp.
+The function expects to be given a string containing a US English date format and will try to parse that format into a Unix timestamp (the number of seconds since January 1 1970 00:00:00 GMT), relative to the timestamp given in $now, or the current time if $now is not supplied.

 unixtojd